hc-sc/tdu-intror/README.md

-# tdu-intror
+# Welcome!

+Welcome to the PHAC Training and Development Unit's (TDU) Data Managment and Introduction to R for Applied Public Health!

-This repository will host the participant files and workbooks for practical exercises delivered in the PHAC-TDU Introduction to R for Public Health Investigations.
+This repository will host the participant files and workbooks for practical exercises delivered in the two course streams.